stefanmilivojevic91/stefanmilivojevic91.github.io/_posts/2025-7-23-Comparing-Azure-Messaging-Services.md

 **Key characteristics:**
 - Push-based delivery via HTTP to subscribers such as Azure Functions, Logic Apps, WebHooks, etc.
 - Low latency, near real-time delivery
-- Supports filtering and event schema mapping
+- Filtering lets you define rules so that subscribers only receive events that match certain criteria
+- Schema mapping allows you to transform the event data format before delivering it to a subscriber
 - Default event retention is **24 hours**, with optional dead-lettering

 **Use case:**
 Event Grid is ideal for building **reactive systems** that respond to discrete changes in resource state.
 It excels in **lightweight integrations**, such as triggering a function when a file is uploaded or a setting changes in Azure.
+Can be used for implementing notifications.

 ---